WimPouw/templatepubpagewimpouw/README.txt

 The publications html just has the frame of the page, containing proper linking to the assets/js/publist.js and the css styles (a main style from a template I use, and a specific pubsearch.css that I use for the easthethics of the publication cards.

 # How to adjust my page
 Super simple.
 You just change the themes list and the  "publication cards" in the js assets/js/publist.js.
-The cards are in const publications and the themes are in the "const themes".
+The cards are in "const publications" and the themes are in the "const themes".
+Just control+F these terms and youll figure it out by tinkeering with the content.

 Questions
 wim.pouw@donders.ru.nl